Jboghaert/proj-goto-1/README.md

 # Future improvements
 As for any project, there are certain aspects of the GOTO-1 package and the involved framework of `indefinite_navigation` that can be improved.
 In especially, the following submodules could benefit from the following:
-- the AT detection could make use of the AT pose in order to filter out only the correctly oriented AT's (as AT's parallel to the line of sight currently can be favoured over the ones that are perpendicular to the line of sight),
+- the `apriltag_detection` could make use of the AT pose in order to filter out only the correctly oriented AT's (as AT's parallel to the line of sight currently can be favoured over the ones that are perpendicular to the line of sight),
 - the `state_estimation` module could be improved by increasing the rate of analyzed frames, and lowering the upper bound for linear velocity (note that the latter also requires to finetune the other `lane_following` parameters,
 - the `intersection_navigation` parameters are currently passed as a feedforward command, and are not tailored a specific Duckiebot (developing a better feedback-based intersection navigation is currently part of another project),
 - the `lane_control` parameters are currently very unstable, and are again not tailored to a specific Duckiebot (developing a better adaptive lane control module is currently part of another project as well).
 During the development of GOTO-1, it was opted to do the next substeps.
 These should then allow to build an updated version of the dt-core, with the improved modules from the adaptive lane control project and the `random_apriltag` parameter as *false*.